Are Citrus Oils Safe in Sunlight?

 Some citrus oils can react with UV light and may cause redness, burns, or skin sensitivity when exposed to the sun.

-After applying phototoxic oils such as cold-pressed bergamot or lemon, avoid direct sunlight or tanning beds for 12 to 48 hours.
+After applying phototoxic oils such as cold-pressed bergamot or lemon, avoid direct sunlight or tanning beds for 12 to 18 hours — and up to 48 hours if you applied a higher concentration.

-An easy reminder: Sun + oil = no-go.
+Easy reminder: Sun + citrus oil on skin = no-go.

-For daytime use, choose diffuser-safe oils from the Scentreat Citrus Collection instead.
+For daytime use, choose diffuser-safe oils or steam-distilled varieties instead.

 3. Choose Diffusion for a Safer Option

 Diffusing essential oils is one of the safest and gentlest ways to enjoy aromatherapy.
-It allows you to experience the aroma benefits without putting oils directly on the skin.
+It allows you to experience the aroma benefits without putting oils directly on the skin — so there's no UV reaction risk at all.

 This method is ideal for moms, babies, nurseries, bedrooms, and relaxation spaces.
-Simply add a few drops to one of Scentreat’s Essential Oil Diffusers.
+For how many drops to use, see our guide: How Many Drops to Add to a Diffuser.

 4. Keep Sun-Exposed Skin Oil-Free